Skip to content

 Here in the City, Citigen district network supplies heating, power and cooling to several key City Corporation sites such as Smithfield Market and the Barbican Centre.
 The Citigen power station has introduced new heat pumps beneath the Square Mile which is becoming one of the UK’s largest low carbon heating and cooling systems.
 Our supply agreements with Citigen currently run to 2027, with Citigen obliged to deliver a 20% reduction in carbon during that period.

 In 2020, the City Corporation signed its own Power Purchase Agreement (PPA) with international energy provider Voltalia.
-A PPA is a long-term contract between an electricity generator and a customer to negotiate a fixed price contract for receiving energy.
+A PPA is a long-term contract between an electricity generator and customer to negotiate a fixed price contract for receiving energy.
 In our case, this energy is renewable and is generated by a solar farm in Dorset.

-In 2023, the renewable energy generated by the solar farm, began to power our operations and sites such as Tower Bridge.
+In 2023, the renewable energy generated by the solar farm began to power our operations and sites such as Tower Bridge.
 Today, this accounts for more than half of our own electricity consumption.

 You can learn more about our experience in our South Farm Solar Park video that will take you through the solar farm in Dorset.